Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: The EV Charging Load Forecasting Problem and Related Methods

-Prior research highlights the strengths and limitations of these forecasting approaches.
-However, through the detailed overview of related work that is presented in Section V, it turns out that, despite continuous progress in EV load forecasting research, notable gaps remain.
+Prior research highlights the strengths and limitations of these forecasting approaches, but notable gaps remain.
 Few studies systematically evaluate how models trained at the station level scale to regional or city-level consumption, leaving open questions about multi-scale adaptability.
 Moreover, many works assess performance at a single forecast horizon, and standardized comparisons across short-, mid-, and long-term horizons are rare.
-This study primarily addresses these two challenges: (i) scalability across different spatial levels (from individual stations to city-wide aggregation) and (ii) systematic performance comparison across multiple forecasting horizons.
+This study primarily addresses these two challenges: (i) scalability across spatial levels (from individual stations to city-wide aggregation) and (ii) systematic performance comparison across multiple forecasting horizons.

-\section{THE EXPERIMENTAL COMPARISON FRAMEWORK}
+\section{The Experimental Comparison Framework}

 This section outlines the experimental framework used to compare forecasting models under consistent conditions.
 It describes how real-world EV charging datasets are standardized and transformed into time series suitable for model training, and how model performance is evaluated across multiple spatial aggregation levels and temporal horizons.
 The framework ensures methodological uniformity, enabling meaningful comparison of statistical, machine learning, and deep learning approaches.
 A bird’s-eye view of the framework architecture is illustrated in Fig. \ref{fig:comparison_framework}.